 The first technique is the place the lens on the tip of your finger, hold it up at eye level, and observe the edges of the contact lenses.
 There will be a subtle difference in the way the edges look for a contact lens that correct, and one that is inverted.
-It will be easier to demonstrate this with pictures, rather than trying to explain it in words, but when the lens is in the correct orientation, the edges of the contacts curve straight upwards, like a bowl would.
+It will be easier to demonstrate this with pictures, rather than trying to explain it words, but when the lens in the correct orientation, the edges of the contacts curve straight upwards, like a bowl shape.
 When the contact lens is inverted, the edges will tend to flare outwards, like a saucer shape.
 Still doesn’t make sense?
 Don’t worry, just keep reading.

 Pretty neat, isn’t it?
 If you find this difference too subtle, then read on, there are plenty other tricks!

 Technique #2: The Taco Test

 The second technique can be done immediately following the first technique in order to reaffirm your suspicions.
 Again, with the contact lens placed on the tip of your finger, use the index finger and thumb of your other hand to push two opposing edges of the contact lens together, as though you were trying to close it.

 As you push the two halves towards each other, if the edges come together and the contact lens starts to take a hard shelled taco shape, this means the lens is in the correct orientation.

 Alternatively, if as you do this, the edges of the lens move away from each other, and seem to want to stick to your finger and thumb, this means the lens is inside out.

 Technique #3: The Easy Flip Test